Full-time and part-time

 Portfolio advice

-For guidance about what to include in your portfolio, please contact the course leader for your chosen course or one of the following staff:
+For further guidance about what to include in your portfolio, please contact the course leader for your chosen course or one of the following staff:

 Master of Fine Arts (MFA): Rosemarie McGoldrick (r.mcgoldrick@londonmet.ac.uk)

-Postgraduate design courses: Chris Emmett (c.emmett@londonmet.ac.uk)
+Postgraduate design courses: Kaye Newman (k.newman@londonmet.ac.uk)

 Postgraduate Architecture courses - MArch Part 2: Nate Kolbe (n.kolbe@londonmet.ac.uk)